 You can only cover so much ground on the first day as you have a rental to pick up and groceries.
 We arrived in Reykjavik Airport early from the Faroe Islands a short transfer later we picked up our Happy Campers rental!
 Before taking off on a Ring Road tour head to the market.

-This was an amazing day as we drove the stunning peninsula.
+This was an amazing day as we drove the stunning peninsula and I highly recommend adding it to your Iceland ring road itinerary.
 We stopped at Landbrotalaug a tiny natural hot spring that can fit two-three people.
-We then ventured on to Búðakirkja, a tiny wooden church that dates back to the 19th century.
-Around the church, there are multiple hiking paths and a lovely white sand beach.
+We then ventured to Búðakirkja, a tiny wooden church dating back to the 19th century.
+The church has multiple hiking paths and a lovely white sand beach.

-The next big stop was Snaeffelsjokull one Iceland’s major glaciers and setting for “Journey to Center of Earth.”
+The next big stop was Snaeffelsjokull one of Iceland’s major glaciers and the setting for “Journey to Center of Earth.”
 It’s a sight to behold!
-After the glacier, we made our way to Kirkjufell with plenty of stops along the way.
+After the glacier, we made our way to Kirkjufell, with plenty of stops along the way.

 Stykkishólmur is situated at the most Northern point of the Snæfellsnes peninsula.
 It’s a beautiful harbor town that looks the same as it did in the 19th century.

-Next stop was Hraunfossar, as with everything we stopped several times along the way for photos and hikes.
-Which means we arrived at Hraunfossar around 5 pm just as the sun was setting.
+The next stop was Hraunfossar; as with everything, we stopped several times along the way for photos and hikes.
+This means we arrived at Hraunfossar around 5 pm just as the sun was setting.
 Out of all the waterfalls we saw in Iceland Hraunfossar was among the most unique.